Petal: Materials

 Minimizing Carbon Impact

-The Living Building Challenge requires all projects to account for the total embodied carbon impact from the construction process through a one-time carbon offset.
-However, the goal is to reduce this initial embodied carbon pollution; thereby, lowering the size of the one-time offset.
+The Living Building Challenge requires projects to offset embodied carbon from construction, but the goal is to minimize this carbon pollution in the first place.

-According to the Georgia Forestry Association, Georgia has 22 million acres of commercially available, private timberland, more than any other state.
-While the requirements of the Living Building Challenge necessitated the building to use some mass timber products imported from other states in the Southeast, the project highlights the importance of expanding Georgia's ability to provide timber products for commercial buildings.
+Georgia has 22 million acres of private, commercially available timberland—more than any other state.
+Although some mass timber was sourced from elsewhere in the Southeast, the project underscores the potential for expanding Georgia's capacity to supply timber for commercial construction.